pyramids33/hackathon3/readme.md

 }
 ```

-3. The client adds inputs and change outputs to the transaction and sends it in payinvoice message.
+5. The client adds inputs and change outputs to the transaction and sends a 'payinvoice' message.
 ```
 {
     tag: 'api',